Chestnut Residence

 Photo: Benson Kua, CC BY-SA 2.0.

 Yonge-Dundas is the very heart of downtown Toronto—in more ways than one.
-After all, the major arterials of Yonge Street and Dundas St meet here, and the resulting intersection may be the city's busiest.
+After all, the major arterials of Yonge Street and Dundas Street meet here.
+The resulting intersection is probably the city's busiest, at least for pedestrians.

 Toronto City Hall